SBNSoftware/SBNSoftware.github.io/Operations/SBN_FD/PMT_HV_Monitoring.md

 continue to be powered.\
 11. **Server** : should be \"running\".
 If the SY1527 server crashes, the text changes to **down** and the channels monitor will not update anymore.
-How to react: 1) ask an expert if available during his daytime, or 2) try press the \"IOC restart\" button: the GUI will show
+How to react: 1) ask an expert if available during their daytime, or 2) try press the \"IOC restart\" button: the GUI will show
 \'disconnected\' for about one minute and then should be back.
 If there is any problem send an email to <niccolo.moggi@bo.infn.it>\